kubewarden/docs/docs/security/threat-model.md

 ### Threat 10 - Abusing a mutation rule to create a privileged container
-An attacker is able to cause a mutating admission controller to modify a workload, such that it allows for privileged container creation
+An attacker is able to cause a mutating admission controller to modify a workload, such that it allows for privileged container creation.

 **Mitigation**
 All rules are reviewed and tested.